Karen Gillan: 2020–present: Mainstream success

+Other ventures

+Advocacy and philanthropy

 In 2011, Gillan helped promote Fashion Targets Breast Cancer (FTBC) and the opening of Squirrel Ward at the Great Ormond Street Hospital in London.
-Gillan has also voiced advertisements for eHarmony and The Royal Bank of Scotland.
-She also appeared in TV on the Radio's "Happy Idiot" music video, released on 3 October 2014.

-In 2018, she visited the Mikeysline crisis support centre in Inverness after presenting her film The Party's Just Beginning.
+In 2018, Gillan visited the Mikeysline crisis support centre in Inverness after presenting her film The Party's Just Beginning.
 The film is about the high suicide rate in the Scottish Highlands, and Gillan made a public pledge to support the mental health charity.
 In September 2020, the Inverness Courier reported that a student from Inverness was selected in a competition inspired by The Party's Just Beginning to go to New York Fashion Week, held by Mikeysline and Fashion Week Online, in a contest meant to create awareness for World Suicide Prevention Day.

+In 2024, Karen Gillan was among British film and TV creatives who donated to an auction to crowdfund for humanitarian relief in Gaza.

 Personal life

-During a 2012 interview on The Late Late Show with Craig Ferguson, Gillan stated that she had permanently relocated to the U.S. around the time she was shooting the film Oculus (2013).

-In May 2022, Gillan married Nick Kocher, an American comedian of the sketch duo BriTANicK, in a ceremony at Castle Toward, in Dunoon, Scotland.
+In May 2022, Gillan married Nick Kocher, an American comedian of the sketch duo BriTANicK, in a ceremony at Castle Toward in Dunoon, Scotland.
+In September 2024, at the Toronto International Film Festival, she revealed she was expecting her first child.
+In December 2024, she gave birth to a daughter named Clementine.